amized/react-sequencer/README.md

 ]
 ```

 And then `pre` becomes the default state when your component mounts, until the sequencer is started.
-By defining all the states explicitly in this fashion, it becomes easy to insert steps, change durations, swap steps and generally understand how your animation behaves.
+By defining all the states explicitly in this fashion, it becomes easy to insert steps, change durations, swap steps and understand how your animation behaves.

 #### `endMode: 'end' | 'start' | 'loop'`

 The end mode determines the behavior of the sequencer once it reaches the end of the last step.

-* **`'end'` (default)**: The sequencer remains in the last step and a special flag `isComplete` becomes true.
+* **`'end'` (default)**: The sequencer remains in the last step and becomes idle.
 * **`'start'`**: The sequencer resets to the first step and becomes idle.
 * **`'loop'`**: The sequencer resets to the first step and continues looping until `stop()` or `pause()` is called.

 #### `complete: Boolean`

-If set to `true`, the state of the sequencer will be set to the end of the final step and idle when the component is initialized.
-Default is `false`.
+If set to `true`, the sequencer is initialized in the 'completed' state, meaning it is in the final step and idle.
+It will remain in this state until either `play()` or `stop()` is called.

 #### `shouldPlayOnUpdate(currentProps, nextProps): Boolean`